doubleloop-io/refactoring-legacy-code-workshop-csharp/TRANSCRIPT.md

 Verify with the 7 implementation.

 ## Refactoring and Testing relation
-After a deep refactoring.
-How can we know that we didn't change anything?
+How can we know that we didn't change anything with a deep refactoring?
-We need to cover the application code with automatic tests With legacy application it's particular kind of tests.
+We need to cover the application code with automatic tests With legacy application they are of a particular kind.
 We want write application tests also knows as Characterization Tests.

 TODO: da rivedere il modo di distribuzione della codebase,